Previously on When the Wind Turned, CHAPTER THREE:

 And the Rosenfelds — separated by water and obligation — brace for the moment everything changes.

-Chapter Four: The Day The Water Came
+The Day The Water Came

 PART I — JEREMY